CeraTheGreat/risc_py/README.md

 You may change the values of the stack arguments. **DO NOT** change the values of the three pointers at n, n+1 and n+2; this will break your program.

+This will copy the specified number of arguments from the stack into the next stack frame.
+These will be the *n* previous elements on the stack in the order that they were pushed onto the stack.

 ## Memory Access
 Memory access is done by placing brackets around a *\<DST\>* or *\<SRC\>* value: